ExitValue.ai

 What Decreases Aerospace Value

 Customer concentration is endemic in aerospace and the most common valuation drag.
-A Tier 2 supplier with 70% of revenue from a single Boeing program will trade at a meaningful discount because the program-pause risk is real and recent (737 MAX, 787).
+A Tier 2 supplier with a percent-of-revenue figure from a single Boeing program will trade at a meaningful discount because the program-pause risk is real and recent (737 MAX, 787).

 Key engineer retention risk matters more here than in most industries.
 Programs depend on small teams of cleared, certified engineers who may not transition cleanly.
 Buyers structure earn-outs and key-person retention bonuses around this directly.